 Level 1 vs Level 2 Charging Stations: Comparing Scenarios

-Charging at home provides you the convenience, comfort and is always an inexpensive way to fuel up your car as the cost of electricity is lower than gasoline.
+Charging at home provides you convenience, and comfort, and is always an inexpensive way to fuel up your car as the cost of electricity is lower than gasoline.
 Therefore, the trend of owning electric cars is rising day by day.

-Here the different aspects to consider when comparing both Level 1 and Level 2 charging stations:
+Here are the different aspects to consider when comparing both Level 1 and Level 2 charging stations:

 - The Charging time